-The 2023 State Plan was sent to tribal members via email on March 28, 2023, requesting they review the document and provide feedback on how to improve the program to better assist tribal members who may be interested in participating in the SNAPET program.
-No comments or feedback was received from tribal members.
+The 2024 State Plan was sent to tribal members via email on April 09, 2024, requesting they review the document and provide feedback on how to improve the program to better assist tribal members who may be interested in participating in the SNAPET program.
+No comments or feedback were received from tribal members.